KDE/digikam-doc/export_tools/imgur_export.rst

 You can directly upload contents without to be connected with an account using **Upload Anonymously** button.
 By default, the tool proposes to export the currently selected items from the icon-view.
 The **+** Photos button can be used to append more items on the list.

 To be connected with an account, press **Upload** button, you will be taken through the process of obtaining a token which is used for authentication purposes.
-The following dialog will popup and a browser window will be launched you will log in to Twitter:
+The following dialog will popup and a browser window will be launched you will log in to Imgur:

 .. figure:: images/export_imgur_authorize.webp
     :alt: